tasdikrahman/tasdikrahman.me/_posts/2020-07-22-a-few-notes-on-gke-kubernetes-upgrades.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">A few notes on <a href="https://twitter.com/kubernetes?ref_src=twsrc%5Etfw">@kubernetes</a> cluster upgrades on GKE (1/n)</p>&mdash; Tasdik Rahman (@tasdikrahman) <a href="https://twitter.com/tasdikrahman/status/1285619368353726465?ref_src=twsrc%5Etfw">July 21, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-If you are running kubernetes on [GKE](https://cloud.google.com/kubernetes-engine), chances are that you are already doing some form of upgrades for your kubernetes clusters, given that their release cycle is quaterly, which means you will have a minor version bump every quarter in the upstream.
+If you are running kubernetes on [GKE](https://cloud.google.com/kubernetes-engine), chances are that you are already doing some form of upgrades for your kubernetes clusters, given that their release cycle is quarterly, which means you will have a minor version bump every quarter in the upstream.
 That is really a high velocity for version releases, but that's not the focus of this post, the focus is on how you can attempt to keep up with this release cycle.

 Quite a few things are GKE specific, but overall at the same time, there are also a lot of things which apply to in general any kubernetes cluster, whether self hosted or a managed one.